-The first step toward setting up an emergency management plan for your business is assessing the risks it faces.
-For instance, depending on where you are based, your business may face very different kinds of natural disasters, such as hurricanes, tornadoes, floods or avalanches.
+The first step toward setting up an emergency management plan for your business is assessing the risks you face.
+For instance, depending on your geographic location, your business may face very different kinds of natural disasters, such as hurricanes, tornadoes, or floods.

 Once you’ve assessed your business’ risk level, you should budget for the most likely scenarios.
-Planning for every type of disaster that could affect your business is unrealistic and cost-prohibitive, so it’s important to spend your money where it is most likely to make a difference.
+Planning for every type of disaster that could affect your business is unrealistic and cost-prohibitive, so it’s important to spend your money where it’s most likely to make a difference.

-You can also minimize risk by investing in infrastructures, such as renting an office or building strong enough to survive the impacts of a hurricane or other natural disaster.
+You can also minimize risk by investing in infrastructures, such as renting an office or building to survive the impacts of a hurricane or other natural disaster.

-All good emergency management plans put their primary focus on the safety of yourself and your employees.
+All good emergency management plans put their primary focus on the safety of all employees.

-It can be beneficial to appoint specific leaders to oversee the company in the event of a threat, such as a fire, hurricane or tornado.
+It can be helpful to appoint specific leaders to oversee the company in the event of a threat, such as a fire or tornado.
 “You can’t rely on every employee to remember the emergency procedures,” says Brandon Lewis, owner of advertising firm Revenue Jump.
-“Leaders must be appointed and they must be trained and re-trained regularly on how to implement the emergency plans (for the specific crisis) under their responsibility.”
+“Leaders must be appointed and they must be trained and re-trained regularly on how to implement the emergency plans for the specific crisis under their responsibility.”